Tahquamenon Falls State Park, MichiganNational Parks & Nature

 Getting There & Parking

-• **From the South (via Mackinac Bridge):** If you're coming from Michigan's Lower Peninsula, take I-75 North across the iconic Mackinac Bridge.
-Continue north on M-123, which is known as the Tahquamenon Scenic Byway, towards Paradise.
+From the South (via Mackinac Bridge): If you're traveling from Michigan's Lower Peninsula, take I-75 North across the iconic Mackinac Bridge.
+Continue north on M-123, also known as the Tahquamenon Scenic Byway, towards Paradise.
 The park entrance will be clearly marked along M-123.

 The drive itself is scenic, offering glimpses of pristine forests and potential wildlife sightings.